TheDomcio/WonderfulPolishLanguage/README.md

 - [Niklaus Pieron](https://www.youtube.com/NiklausPieron) - The channel of Mikołaj, who often talks about things related to the Silesian language and culture (On the subject of the [ślůnsko godka]([https://pl.wikipedia.org/wiki/Etnolekt_%C5%9Bl%C4%85ski](https://pl.wikipedia.org/wiki/Etnolekt_śląski)), I recommend listening to the Silesian version of ["Grosza daj Wieźminowi" - "Toss A Coin To Your Witcher"](https://www.youtube.com/watch?v=PcQfjH6PFUE)).
 - [Mówiąc Inaczej](https://www.youtube.com/user/PamikuPL) - great and very popular YouTube channel about "How to speak Polish correctly".
 - [Arlena Witt](https://www.youtube.com/user/jezykalnia) - A channel to learn English, but of course you can also use a magic trick and learn Polish from it.
+- [Dave z Ameryki](https://www.youtube.com/user/ShfinkaMaster) - A very well-known Polish-American channel, where Dave often talks about various subjects concerning Poland and the Polish language itself, as well as frequent mistakes made by Poles learning Polish.
+- [Trev](https://www.youtube.com/TrevTrev) - Another Polish-American YouTube channel, which also talking about cultural differences  and more.

 #### Scientific (Naukowe)